Life Insurance – Divorced ex-wife sues new wife for husband’s life insurance

 Scott v.
 Scott.
 (February 2018)

 Roseann’s marriage to Melvin Scott was dissolved.
-Their separation agreement provided that Melvin’s life insurance policies were to be maintained until Roseann remarried.
+Their separation agreement provided that Melvin’s life insurance policies payable to Roseann were to be maintained until Roseann remarried.
 If Roseann remarried, Melvin could change the beneficiary to whomever he wished.
-A Prudential life insurance policy was the policy at issue in this case.
+A Prudential life insurance policy at issue in this case.
 After the divorce from Roseann, Melvin married Donna and remained married to her until his death.
 Roseann never remarried.
 Before Melvin died and decades after his divorce from Roseann, Melvin changed the named beneficiary on his life insurance policies to Donna.
 Melvin died and Donna received the proceeds from his life insurance policies.

 Similarly, the Court concluded it was error to dismiss Roseann’s claim for unjust enrichment.
 In general, a person who is unjustly enriched at the expense of another is subject to liability to make restitution.
 Here, Roseann alleged that Donna received a benefit that was promised to Roseann in the separation agreement and it would be inequitable for Donna to retain the funds.

 The Court held that Melvin’s estate was not a necessary party which Roseann had to sue, because Donna had possession of the life insurance proceeds at issue, and thus complete relief can be accorded between Roseann and Donna, without a lawsuit against Melvin’s estate.
 In addition, the life insurance proceeds were never a part of Melvin’s estate assets and therefore the estate has no interest in those proceeds.